HOW AMERICA GATHERS · THANKSGIVING

 What is a tamalada?

-A tamalada is a tamale-making party — a Mexican-American holiday tradition, strongest in Texas and the Southwest, where extended family gathers to assemble dozens of tamales on an assembly line: one person spreads the masa on the corn husk, the next adds the chile-pork or bean filling, the next folds and stands it to steam.
+A tamalada is a tamale-making party, a Mexican-American holiday tradition strongest in Texas and the Southwest, where extended family gathers to assemble dozens of tamales on an assembly line.
+One person spreads the masa on the corn husk, the next adds the chile-pork or bean filling, the next folds and stands it to steam.
 The all-day labor, with its music and family stories, is the celebration itself.

 What is a tamalada?